-To delete previous data:
+If you wish to delete all previous data:

-- 1. Disconnect the computer from the power supply. - 2.
+- 1. Disconnect the device from the power supply. - 2.
 Hold down a RED button and reconnect the power. - 3.
 Keep the RED button held down until the start screen appears (as in Section 2.2).

-The computer is now in the same state as when you first acquired it, except that any games saved as in Section 5.7 will be retained.
+The computer is now in the same state as when you first acquired it.
 This operation may occasionally be useful in case of a problem you don't understand.